angular/closure-demo/README.md

 Requires Java installed to run the Closure Compiler.
 We recommend installing http://zulu.org/download-dev/.

-## RxJS distros
-Angular depends on RxJS and the size of the bundle depends on how well we can tree-shake Rx operators.

-The above measurement uses an ES6 build of RxJS.
-See `vendor/tsconfig.rxjs-es6.json` in this repo.
-However, RxJS has no such public distro.

-Another option is to build RxJS as ES5+esm.
-See `vendor/tsconfig.rxjs-es5+esm.json` in this repo, and change the `postinstall` line in package.json to switch.

-Yet another option is to build with ES6 and `@angular/tsc-wrapped` which does some extra closure output using the tsickle package.
-This is unneeded because RxJS is already closure-compatible.

-The application size seems about the same regardless of which option is used; ES6 is about 1% smaller.

 ## TODO
 - Remove the dependency on locally-installed Java: https://github.com/google/closure-compiler/issues/2412
 - Allow comments in the closure.conf file https://github.com/google/closure-compiler/issues/2413